gavinmcfarland/plugma/README.md

 Follow the on-screen instructions.

+Currently, the only framework supported is `Svelte`.

+## How does it work?

+Plugma leverages Vite for building UIs across various frameworks and employs ESBuild for efficient management of the main thread.
+It streamlines plugin development by minimizing boilerplate code and offers seamless local development with its built-in server, making it an optimal choice for Figma plugin development due to its exceptional developer experience.

-### Features
+## Features

-- #### Live Development Server

-  By linking the plugin window to a development server it eliminates the need to rebuild the UI file repeatedly.
+- **Live Development Server:** By linking the plugin window to a development server it eliminates the need to rebuild the UI file repeatedly.
 This aids in debugging and streamlines the process.

-- #### Browser Preview

-  Since it utilises a development server, you can try out your plugin's UI on different browsers, including previewing how it looks in both Figma's dark and light themes.
+- **Browser Preview:** Since it utilises a development server, you can try out your plugin's UI on different browsers, including previewing how it looks in both Figma's dark and light themes.

-- #### Consistent Folder Structure

-  Plugma hides unnecessary boilerplate code so you can concentrate on the code required to develop your plugins.
+- **Consistent Folder Structure:** Plugma hides unnecessary boilerplate code so you can concentrate on the code required to develop your plugins.

-### Plugin Folder Structure
+## Plugin Folder Structure

 Your plugin project will look something like this.